Why We Teach

 Why They Lead

-Holding strongly to this legacy, we are focused on training and empowering indigenous leaders after God’s own heart.
+Holding strongly to Lilian's legacy, we are focused on training and empowering indigenous leaders after God’s own heart.
 Currently, almost all of our sites are led by local leaders.
 We’re aiming much bigger – we established an innovative teacher and leadership training program to exponentially increase the number of local leaders who will be equipped to serve communities all over their nation.
 It is through this generation that the mustard seeds we’re planting will grow into something Christ-sized big!